legovaer/jenkinsapi/README.md

 The default configuration for this module assumes that your Jenkins server is listening at http://localhost:8080.
-If your server is running elsewhere, then you need to set the "jenkins\_base\_url" variable, with drush vset of add the following line in your settings.php file.
+If your server is running elsewhere, then you need to set the "jenkins\_base\_url" variable, with drush vset or add the following line in your settings.php file.

     $conf['jenkins_base_url'] = 'http://jenkins.example.com:8080';